hammingweight/spring_on_oci/1_provision/README.md

 ## Terraform
 There are many ways to create resources in OCI including through the web console, OCI's REST API, the OCI CLI, the OCI SDKs and Ansible.
-The previous tools are not specifically for provisioning though; the tool that we use in this section is [Terraform](https://terraform.io) which is *Infrastructure as code* software for provisioning virtualized hardware not just in OCI but many other cloud vendors.
+The previous tools are not specifically for provisioning though; the tool that we use in this section is [Terraform](https://terraform.io) which is *Infrastructure as code* software for instantiating virtualized hardware not just in OCI but many other cloud vendors.

 ### The HCL language
 Terraform describes "things" in the Hashicorp Configuration Language (HCL) where "things" can be: